 The IMPULSE Project

-In the IMPULSE Project, fifteen partners from ten different countries work together in one project to identify and solve key bottlenecks to the reliable and cost-efficient operation of petawatt laser systems.
+In the IMPULSE Project, fifteen partners from nine different countries work together in one project to identify and solve key bottlenecks to the reliable and cost-efficient operation of petawatt laser systems.

 The IMPULSE project focuses on achieving a quick and effective transition of the Extreme Light Infrastructure from construction into sustainable, unified operations.
 This is an unprecedented effort, since ELI consists of three full facilities with complementary configurations, built in three countries and employing over 600 people.
 By consolidating and exploiting ELI facilities together, the IMPULSE project maximises the effectiveness of the 850 Million Euro investment from the European Regional Development Funds that enabled the establishment of this ESFRI Landmark.